Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualbox_demo.md

 - Create snapshots on image overview (Burger symbol on the right)
     - Load snapshots for different configuration stages
 - Configure network for ssh
-    - Install `openssh-server` in th VM.
+    - Install `openssh-server` in the VM.
     - Shutdown VM.
     - In VirtualBox window -> File -> Host Network Manager -> Verify that network device is configured `vboxnet0`
     - In virtual machine's settings -> Network -> Adapter 2 -> Enable and set Host only adapter `vboxnet0`
     - Boot VM.
     - Verify additional network device `enp0s8` and check for ip address.
-In my case the IP is `192.168.56.101`.
+In my case the IP is `192.168.56.101` (seems to be standard).
     - On host machine `ssh VM-USERNAME@192.168.56.101`.
+    - In case of `Too many authentication failures`, see https://serverfault.com/a/540613
 - Show/install extensions to allow for
     - ... some 3D rendering
     - ... shared clipboard